clio-one/Cardano-Decentralised-Stake-Pool-Registry/README.md

 # Cardano-Decentralised-Stake-Pool-Registry
-Organize the information flow of the metadata of the pool (name, ticker, description, homepage, ...) from the chain to the end-user applications
+Organize the the pool's metadata information flow (name, ticker, description, homepage, ...) from the chain to the end-user applications

 This document is based on